It’s a Ukrainian Mushroom Soup. After you take the first sip of it, you’ll instantly feel cozy and warm. Classic autumn soup with a ton of flavor.

 No Shiitake? – no problem.

 Portobello or Crimini Mushrooms will work as well.
 They are affordable and taste just as delicious as Shiitake.
+Just try my Portobello Mushroom Bolognese and you’ll see what I mean.
+So much flavor in a such simple dish.

 …a few tips if you’re using dry Porcini mushrooms